Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Introduction

-There are three main results in this paper.
-First, the threshold of the triangular color code under circuit-level noise model in the previous work \cite{beverland2021cost} $0.37\%$ is improved.
-Based on the project decoder \cite{delfosse2014decoding,beverland2021cost}, we construct new decoding graphs by an automatic procedure and introduce error-rate-related weights to implement more accurate matching by minimum weight perfect matching (MWPM) algorithm \cite{edmonds1965paths,higgott2022pymatching}.
-The numerical results show that the threshold is around $0.47\%$, which is the highest threshold of 2-D color code under circuit-level noise to the best of our knowledge.
-Second, we propose a decoding algorithm of color code lattice surgery.
-This algorithm is applicable to common lattice surgery schemes on triangular color code including the recent parallel scheme in Ref~\cite{thomsen2022low}, and is expected to be generalized to other types of color codes.
-We simulate an example in which logical operators $X_{L}\otimes X_{L}$ and $Z_{L}\otimes Z_{L}$ are measured in parallel and find that the space-like effective code distance is slightly less than that the time-like one.
+Overall, there are three main results in this paper.
+First, a decoding algorithm has been proposed, achieving a threshold of 0.47\% for 6,6,6 triangular color codes.
+Based on the projection decoder \cite{delfosse2014decoding,beverland2021cost}, we construct new decoding graphs by an automated procedure and introduce error-rate-related weights to implement more accurate matching by minimum weight perfect matching (MWPM) algorithm \cite{edmonds1965paths,higgott2022pymatching}.
+Our algorithm significantly improves the decoding accuracy of the previous 6,6,6 triangular color code decoder \cite{beverland2021cost} under circuit-level noise.
+The numerical results show that the threshold under circuit-level noise model is around $0.47\%$, which, to the best of our knowledge, is the highest threshold among all types of 2D color codes without circuit optimization.
+We also note that in Ref.~\cite{gidney2023new}, a higher threshold for color codes is demonstrated.
+However, this is primarily due to their optimization of the stabilizer measurement circuits rather than the decoder itself, and thus cannot be directly compared to our results.
+Second, we demonstrated the decoding process of lattice surgery between two logical qubits under circuit-level noise model.
+This algorithm is applicable to lattice surgery schemes on color code with colored boundaries \cite{kesselring2024anyon}.
+We simulate an example in which logical operators $X_{L}\otimes X_{L}$ and $Z_{L}\otimes Z_{L}$ are measured in parallel and find that the space-like effective code distance is slightly less than that the time-like one and the space-like error is the dominated logical error in color code lattice surgery.
 Lastly, we investigate state injection of color code and give a protocol based on post-selection.
 The performance of our protocol is superior to the existing state injection protocols of surface codes in terms of logical error rates, post-selection success rates, and process complexity.
-Furthermore, it has been proven that the logical error rate of this protocol is optimal compared to any state injection protocol in CSS code \cite{calderbank1996good,steane1996multiple}.
+Furthermore, it has been proven that the logical error rate of this protocol is lowest compared to any state injection protocol among all possible CSS codes \cite{calderbank1996good,steane1996multiple}.
 We also discuss how to design a proper post-selection scheme by the correlation coefficients of syndrome changes and the occurrence of logical errors.